richard-scryber/scryber.core/docs/drawing_fonts.rst

 or the explicit fonts.
 If you are not sure if your fonts will be there, set this up and make them explicit.

-By specifiying a default firectory for your fonts you can add them to your deployments and standardise the output.
+By specifiying a default directory for your fonts you can add them to your deployments and standardise the output.

 Explicit Fonts
 --------------